How to use the `macro` tag in AnQiCMS to define reusable content display components and improve template efficiency?

 macroBenefits brought

-adoptsmacroDeveloping templates with tags can bring many advantages to our website:
+usemacroTag-based template development can bring many advantages to our website:

-• Improve development efficiency: Write once, use anywhere, avoid repetitive work, and accelerate development progress.
+• improve development efficiency: Write once, use anywhere, avoid repetitive work, and accelerate development progress.

-• Maintain code consistency: All repeated components use the samemacroGenerate, ensuring the overall style consistency and interface standardization of the website.
+• Maintain code consistencyAll repeated components use the samemacroGenerated, ensuring the overall style consistency and interface standardization of the website.

-• Enhance the readability of the template:Encapsulate complex HTML structures inmacro,making the main template code more concise, clear, easy to understand and review.
+• Improve the readability of the template: Encapsulate complex HTML structures inmacro, making the main template code more concise, clear, easy to understand and review.

-• Promote team collaboration:Team members can focus on their respectivemacroComponent development, then throughimportIntegrated tags in the main template to improve collaboration efficiency.
+• Promote teamwork: Team members can focus on their respectivemacroComponent development, then throughimportTags integrated in the main template, improving collaboration efficiency.

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

-1.macroandincludeWhat is the difference between tags?
+1.macroandincludeWhat are the differences between tags?

 macroandincludeAll are used for code reuse in templates, but they have different focuses and behaviors.

-• macro(Macro):It is more like a 'function'.
-It accepts parameters and has an independent inner scope, which can only access data passed in through parameters.
-This makesmacroIt is very suitable for creating configurable, specific logic UI components (such as article cards, buttons), which can generate different content each time they are called with input parameters.
+• macro(Macro)It is more like a 'function'.
+It accepts parameters and has an independent internal scope, accessible only through the data passed in as parameters.
+This makesmacroVery suitable for creating configurable, logically structured UI components (such as article cards, buttons), which can generate different content each time they are called according to the parameters passed in.

-• include(include)It is more like a simple 'copy and paste'.
-It directly inserts the content of the specified file at the current position.includeIt will inherit all the context variables of the current template by default.It is often used to introduce fixed parts of the page (such as headers, footers, sidebars), which usually do not change much or need to access all the data on the current page.
+• include(including)It is more like a simple 'copy and paste'.
+It will directly insert the content of the specified file at the current position.includeThe default inherits all context variables of the current template.
+It is often used to introduce fixed parts in the page (such as headers, footers, sidebars), which usually do not change much or need to access all the data of the current page.

-• String(String): as{{ macro_name("这是一个字符串") }}.
+• string(String): such as{{ macro_name("这是一个字符串") }}.

 • Number(Integer/Float):such as{{ macro_name(123) }}or{{ macro_name(3.14) }}.

-• Boolean value(Boolean):such as{{ macro_name(true) }}or{{ macro_name(false) }}.
+• Boolean(Boolean):such as{{ macro_name(true) }}or{{ macro_name(false) }}.

-• object/structure(Object/Struct): This is the most common way, you can directly pass a complete article object or category object, such as{{ article_card(item) }}.
+• Object/Structure(Object/Struct):This is the most common way, you can directly pass a complete article object or category object, such as{{ article_card(item) }}.